Alvaromarcus/Reprograme-se_IFES/README.md

 ## License

-This project is distributed under the [MIT License](LICENSE.txt).
+This project is distributed under the [[MIT License](https://opensource.org/license/mit/)](LICENSE.txt).
 This means you can reproduce, modify, and distribute the code as long as you include the license notice.
 See the [LICENSE](LICENSE.txt) file for more details.